Continuous and discontinuous topological quantum phase transitions

-\emph{Acknowledgements:} B. R. and J. D. S. were supported by the start up grant of J. D. S. from the University of Maryland.
+\emph{Acknowledgements:} B. R. and J. D. S. were supported by the start-up grant of J. D. S. from the University of Maryland.
 P. G. was supported by NSF-JQI-PFC and and LPS-CMTC.